DmitryTokyo/book-bot/readme.md

 # Book webhook bot

 ## About
-The Book Webhook Bot searchs in several recources.
+The Book Webhook Bot searches in several recources.
 Bot was based on Flask framework and working via webhook.
 Books are sent to Telegram.

 ## Requirements
 - Programing language - Python 3.8.5.